Mukhammedali22/MCMPHYSPROCESS-Spring-2024/README.md

 - **Gauss-Seidel Method**
 - **Upper Relaxation Method**

-To solve the Navier-Stokes equation, the method of splitting by physical parameters has been utilized.
+To solve the Navier-Stokes equation, the projection method has been used.

 ## Programming Languages

 The implementations are done using **Python** and **C++**.

+## Visualizations
+Visualizations are created using the Python matplotlib library or the Tecplot post-processing tool for CFD.

 ## Purpose